datadreamscorp/BaryPlots.jl/README.md

 ### Installation

-To install BaryPlots, simply add the package from your local environment or by cloning the repository:
+To install BaryPlots, simply add the package from your local environment:

 ```julia